 HOW TO PICK A SIZE

 First, make sure you take new measurements before starting any project because our bodies change, and starting with accurate numbers is the first step to getting a good fit.
-For this pattern, you want your waist (the narrowest part or where you want your trousers to finish), hips (widest part), thigh (2″ down from the top of your leg), front rise (front waist to middle of your crotch), back rise (back waist to middle of your crotch), and inseam (crotch to knee & knee to ankle) body measurements.
+For this pattern, you want your waist (the narrowest part or where you want your trousers to finish), hips (widest part), thigh (2″ down from the top of your leg), front rise (front waist to the middle of your crotch), back rise (back waist to the middle of your crotch), and inseam (crotch to knee & knee to ankle) body measurements.

 MAKING A MUSLIN

 I will always advise you to make a muslin or toile (test garment) before cutting into your final fashion fabric.
 You can muslin your Crew trousers by cutting the pattern mid-thigh so that you can save on fabric.
 If you plan on making the pants, do not use the shorts as a muslin since it has a different rise and thigh.

 Fabric will affect fit, and you won’t get a feel for the real fit unless you sew it in a comparable fabric.

 For reference, Chalk and Notch patterns are designed for a height of around 5’7″ (174 cm).
 The fit models are all over 5’7″ (174 cm), but all of the Chalk and Notch patterns are tested on a range of heights.

 ADJUSTING THE RISE